Pie chart | Urbi Pro | Urbi Documentation

 1. Go to the Dashboards tab.

-• Layer: data layer that is used to build a graph on the widget.
+• Layer: data layer used to build a chart in the widget.

-• Grouping attribute: attribute that is used to group data.
+• Grouping attribute: attribute used to group data.

-• Aggregation attribute: attribute that is used to aggregate data and calculate the values.
+• Aggregation attribute: attribute used to aggregate data and calculate the values.
 If you want to display only the number of values, select Number of objects.

-• Aggregation type: function that is used to calculate aggregation attribute values.
+• Aggregation type: function used to calculate aggregation attribute values.
 Aggregation is performed within each group or range of data.

 Note

-When working with the uploaded data, make sure that at least one attribute is specified in it to build a graph on the widget.
+When working with the uploaded data, make sure it contains at least one attribute to build a chart.

 Parameter